rpremvaree12/upperline-hs-garden-gnome-oo-lab/README.md

 ###Meet the O.O.G.G.s
 <img src="https://after-school-assets.s3.amazonaws.com/gnomies.jpg" width="300px" align="right" hspace="5"> The O.O.G.Gs are the *Object Oriented Garden Gnomes*.
 You don't want to mess with them, because they're the meanest, toughest, gnomiest gnomes in town.

 We're going to build a Garden Gnome class so that we can make individual instances of Garden Gnomes that can terrorize front lawns around the neighborhood.
 Open the file `garden_gnome.rb` and follow these instructions.
-Run `learn` after completing each step of the instructions to make sure you're on the right track.
-Try to get each test to pass!

 ###Instructions
 1. Create a class called `GardenGnome`.